 Annual events bring so many fun and free things to do on a Washington DC holiday visit, for a happy start to winter in the nation's capital.
 Many DC holiday events are perfect for children and families, but there is plenty to entertain adults too.

 All of the Washington DC holiday events listed below return annually, but dates and hours shift year-to-year.
 Follow the links to plan your visit and check the latest hours.
+The holiday season is a beautiful time to visit the capital.

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.